Skip to Main Content

 Frankfurt's Westend and the Question of Technique

 Frankfurt's fine-dining geography has long concentrated around Sachsenhausen and the banking district, but the Westend has developed its own quieter cluster of serious restaurants operating away from the corporate-expense circuit.
 The neighbourhood's address book skews residential, which tends to filter the clientele toward regulars and destination diners rather than passing trade.
-Allgaiers Restaurant on Feuerbachstraße sits within that pattern: a street-level presence in a part of the city where cooking is expected to do the work of drawing people in, rather than location alone.
+Allgaiers Restaurant is a French-inspired German restaurant on Feuerbachstraße in Frankfurt am Main.

 The Editorial Case for Local-Global Cooking in a Finance City